instana/sap-odata-service/README.md

 ##### Step 3.1

-Extract (unzip) the Integration Proxy installation package `instana-integration-proxy-linux-amd64-1.4.0-2023-05-16-15%3A05.zip`.
+Extract (unzip) the Integration Proxy installation from https://github.com/instana/ibm-monitoring-integration/releases and package name will be of the format
+`instana-integration-proxy-linux-amd64-1.4.0-DATE.zip`.

 This will create a new subdirectory called `instana-integration-proxy-linux-amd64`.